New York City hires laborers to bury dead in Hart Island potter's field amid coronavirus surge

 A barge could be seen arriving at the island on Thursday morning with a refrigerated truck aboard containing about two dozen bodies.

 The department referred questions about causes of death to the city’s Office of the Chief Medical Examiner (OCME).
-Aja Worthy-Davis, an OCME spokeswoman, said it would take time to collate individual causes of death from the office’s records, but that it was probable some of the recent burials include those felled by the coronavirus.
+Aja Worthy-Davis, a spokeswoman, said it would take time to collate individual causes of death from the office’s records, but it was probable some of the recent burials include those felled by the coronavirus.

 The island may also be used as a site for temporary interments should deaths surge past the city’s morgue capacity, a point that has not yet been reached, Kersten and Worthy-Davis said.